wallarm/product-documentation/docs/latest/updating-migrating/nginx-modules.md

 ### Step 1: Prepare clean machine

 When upgrading from node 4.x to 4.6 with all-in-one installer, you cannot upgrade an old package installation - instead you need to use a clean machine.
-Thus, as step 1, prepare a machine with the appropriate OS within you environment.
+Thus, as step 1, prepare a machine with one of the supported OS:

-Supported OS:

 * Debian 10, 11 and 12.x
 * Ubuntu LTS 18.04, 20.04, 22.04
 * CentOS 7, 8 Stream, 9 Stream
 * Alma/Rocky Linux 9
 * Oracle Linux 8.x
 * Redos
 * SuSe Linux
 * Others (the list is constantly widening, contact [Wallarm support team](mailto:support@wallarm.com) to check if your OS is in the list)

 Using new clean machine will lead to that at some moment you will have both old and new node, which is good: you can test the new one working properly without stopping the old one.